caiyuanhao1998/Open-DiffusionGS/README.md

 ### News
+- **2025.11.20 :** Added mesh exportation code.
+This part is built upon [DreamGaussian](https://github.com/dreamgaussian/dreamgaussian).
+Big thanks for their contribution. 🤗
 - **2025.10.23 :** Add mesh exportion example.
 Code of this part will also will be released. 🤗
 - **2025.10.17 :** Add visual comparisons between Hunyuan-v2.5 and our open-source model.
 Our method is over **7.5x** Hunyuan-v2.5 model.  🚀
 - **2025.10.10 :** Code and models have been released.
 Feel free to check and use them.  💫